 Course Typically Offered: Spring

 This course examines the psychological and physical development of the individual from conception through childhood, adolescence, and maturity.
 It covers major theories of intellectual, physical, emotional, and social development and explores cultural differences in development.
 The course emphasizes the interdependence of various periods of the individual's life and considers scientific methods, behavioral disorders, death, and spirituality.
-As an honors course, it provides an enhanced experience for motivated students through advanced coursework and reading materials, enriched analysis and discussion of human development topics, special attention to science in psychology, and refinement of critical thinking skills.
+As an honors course, it provides an enhanced experience for students through advanced coursework and reading materials, enriched analysis and discussion of human development topics, special attention to science in psychology, and refinement of critical thinking skills.
 C-ID PSY -180.

 PSYC 125: Psychology of Women